 Energy rating labels

-Energy rating labels give you information on how much energy a product uses.
-They make it easy for you to compare the energy efficiency of similar appliance models.
-Every new whiteware appliance, heat pump and television sold in New Zealand displays this label.
+Energy rating labels provide information on how much energy a product uses, making it easy for you to compare the energy efficiency of similar appliance models.

 Where to find the label

-Energy rating labels are displayed on all new whiteware appliances and heat pumps available for sale in New Zealand.
+Energy rating labels are displayed on all new whiteware appliances, televisions, computer monitors and heat pumps available for sale in New Zealand.